Workers

 Prepackaged workers

-The following outlines the functionality of the prepackaged workers.
+The following outlines the functionality of the prepackaged workers by the tierkreis maintainers.
 Currently the following workers are provided as separate packages on pypi:

 • IBMQ